Abstracts are now open!

 • General stream - oral presentation only.
 You may choose to provide your presentation for publication in the conference proceedings.

-• Scientific Stream – oral presentation and refereed abstract, published after conference.
-The peer reviewed scientific stream will again be offered at the 2024 National SARRAH Conference.
-Authors submitting in this stream will have the opportunity to have their abstracts peer reviewed and published with the journal of Rural and Remote Health (RRH).
+• Scientific Stream – oral presentation and refereed paper, published after conference The peer reviewed scientific stream will again be offered at the 2026 National SARRAH Conference.
+Authors submitting in this stream will have the opportunity to have their papers peer reviewed and published.
+Details will be confirmed at a later date.

 • Abstract formats